VIONICA’S NUTRIENTS & SOME FAQs

 IRON.
 Many active women have issues with iron (1-4).
-Iron deficiency can produce anemia, which causes fatigue and limits energy.
-However, even milder deficiencies without anemia can affect energy (1).
+Iron deficiency can produce anemia.
+However, even milder deficiencies without anemia can affect energy & immune function (1).
 NOT all active young women have iron deficits.
-Still, in a study by Vionica’s formulator (11), almost all of 39 women fitness runners had below ideal readings for a marker of iron stores (serum ferritin).
-A scientific summary of this study is given below above the references.
-If you wonder about your own iron stores, ask a physician for a blood test for ferritin.
+Still, in a study by Vionica’s formulator (11), almost all of 39 women fitness runners had below ideal readings for serum ferritin, a marker of iron stores (Link).
+If you wonder about your iron stores, ask a physician for a blood ferritin test.

 Vionica contains Ferrochel® iron, which can have less digestive system problems, and sometimes better absorption, than commonly used iron forms (5-11).
-Vionica’s iron dose exceeds the Daily Value (DV), which equals the young adult woman’s Recommended Dietary Allowance (RDA).
-However, the RDA assumes that most dietary iron comes from meat, which gives a relatively high iron absorption (http://www.nationalacademies.org/hmd/~/media/Files/Activity%20Files/Nutrition/DRI-Tables/6_%20Elements%20Summary.pdf?la=en).
+Vionica’s iron dose exceeds the Daily Value (DV) and the young adult woman’s Recommended Dietary Allowance (RDA).
+However, these assume that iron is coming mostly from meat, which gives a relatively high iron absorption (http://www.nationalacademies.org/hmd/~/media/Files/Activity%20Files/Nutrition/DRI-Tables/6_%20Elements%20Summary.pdf?la=en).
 No iron supplement comes close to matching that absorption (12).
-Thus, a % DV for supplemental iron implies a much higher contribution to iron needs than actually occurs.
+Thus, a % DV for supplemental iron overstates the real contribution to iron needs.

 COPPER.
-This essential mineral helps release aerobic energy (1,12) and eliminates free radicals (1,12), which can accelerate fatigue (13).
-Copper tends to be consumed at less than ideal levels by many people in the USA including young adult women (1,13-18).
-Also, eating above the current Recommended Dietary Allowance (RDA) was shown in one study to improve exercise performance (19).
-Many supplements use copper oxide, which is not considered to be well absorbed (12), or copper gluconate, which has not shown effectiveness in published studies (20-22).
-Vionica contains copper glycinate which has performed well in studies done by the professor who developed Vionca (16,22-25).
+This mineral helps release aerobic energy (1,12) and eliminates free radicals (1,12), which can accelerate fatigue (13).
+Copper tends to be consumed below ideal levels by many people including young adult women (1,13-18).
+Also, eating above the current Recommended Dietary Allowance was shown in a study to improve exercise performance (19).
+Many supplements use copper oxide, which is not thought to be well absorbed (12), or copper gluconate, which has not fared well in published studies (20-22).
+Vionica contains copper glycinate which has done well in studies by the professor who developed Vionca (16,22-25).

-IMPORTANT NOTE: In the study that led to developing Vionica (37), substituting more generic mineral versions for the forms used in Vionica eliminated almost all the exercise performance benefits.
+IMPORTANT NOTE: In the study that led to Vionica (37), substituting generic mineral versions for the forms used in Vionica eliminated almost all the exercise performance benefits.

 CARNITINE.
 This nutrient is needed to burn fat for energy (38); it also affects blood flow in a way that can impact exercise fatigue and recovery (39).
 Although the body makes carnitine, oral intake also contributes to body stores (40).
 Supplemental carnitine has been shown to prevent a drop in blood carnitine levels after one type of exercise (41).
 Supplemental carnitine has also been shown to improve muscle recovery after exercise (42), an effect which could enhance training effects on exercise performance.
 An effect of carnitine on exercise-induced fatigue has not been shown yet in humans, but has been seen in other species (43,44).

 PHOSPHATIDYLSERINE.
-Like carnitine, our body both makes this molecule and obtains it from diet (45).
-This molecule could affect exercise performance by its roles in the nervous system, by affecting certain body enzymes, and by slowing inflammation, a process that can produce muscle fatigue and delay recovery (46,47).
+Like carnitine, this molecule is both made by the body and eaten (45).
+This molecule could affect exercise performance by iroles in the nervous system, by affecting certain body enzymes, and by slowing inflammation, a process that can produce muscle fatigue and delay recovery (46,47).
 Supplementation with phosphatidylserine has lowered perceived fatigue during exercise (48), and has extended time to exhaustion in a long biking session (49).